 Heriot-Watt University is developing a modelling framework for well isolation design that would help evaluate and manage risk, increase efficiency and enhance decision-making.
 This could deliver cost and time savings through reduced scope, remediation and deployment of new technology, such as through-tubing and rigless abandonment.

 We’re working with Baker Hughes, a GE company (BHGE), to develop a technology that delivers cement logging through multiple casing strings, improving on existing solutions which deliver logging behind only one casing or tubular.
 This could reduce the cost and time associated with removing casing to verify barrier integrity.

-Our next Well Construction Call for Ideas, which launches in the coming weeks, focuses on new well systems, seabed pressure isolation and ways to stimulate well flow.
+Our next Well Construction Call for Ideas is now open and focuses on new well systems, seabed pressure isolation and ways to stimulate well flow.

 Malcolm Banks, Well Construction Solution Centre Manager, said:

 “We’re delighted to be investing in four ideas that could have a transformational impact on well P&A. Competition was tough and required a rigorous review process.
 We’re addressing key challenges facing the industry and look forward to working with the successful organisations to develop their ideas into solutions that deliver real benefits.

 “We’re hoping to replicate the success of our well P&A call when we seek ideas on challenges for new wells.
 Further information will be communicated in the coming weeks and we’d encourage anyone with an idea to take part.”